Your cart is currently empty!

 To make your warehouse more energy-efficient, the main focus should be on warehouse docks.
 When trucks and vehicles arrive and leave the building with cargo, the docks are typically left open.

 When it comes to truck bays, pay attention to the cushioning or weather stripping around the opening of the bay door.
 Regularly maintain it to make sure that trucks seal right up to the bay to minimize air infiltration from outside.
-To ensure that, you can also install dock shelters or seals.
+Dock shelters or seals can be installed to help with this.

 Installing automatic doors with sensors is a great way to prevent delivery doors from staying open longer than needed.
 Besides reducing the amount of hot/cold air that can escape from your warehouse, automatic doors are also more efficient for employees.